mateibarbu19/sigcomm25-ethernet-ai-tutorial/README.md

 # Ethernet Networking for AI tutorial (Sigcomm 2025)

+# Tutorial materials

+You can find the slides presented during the tutorial [here](/slides/) .
 # Purpose and Scope

 This repository starts from a fork of the UET transport simulation